 If you are looking at a compiler that does not offer code optimization, you could also be shortchanging yourself in the long run.
 Code optimization lets you instruct the compiler to look for ways to simplify the code and compact the size as well as make the code run faster.
-Plus, some offer code-acceleration by having specific assembly instructions to allow you to include functions that C/C++ doesn’t offer.
+Plus, some offer code-acceleration by having specific assembly instructions to allow you to include a function that C/C++ doesn’t offer.

 A capable compiler should also allow for easy debugging — nobody writes perfect code!
 Some compilers require painful setup that often takes longer to do than actually run the debugger.
 You need a compiler that provides quick and easy setup and hook-up with the debugger you choose.

 In the automotive industry, there is nothing more critical than safety.
-Products are already in production that take-on several safe driving functions such as following distance, emergency braking, and lane departure.
+Products are already in production that take-on several safe driving function such as following distance, emergency braking, and lane departure.
 Cars will soon incorporate more autonomous driving features and receive software updates over-the-air.
 All this means the hardware and software must meet safety standards.